juliangut/slim-routing/README.md

 ## Response handling

-Ever wondered why you should encode output or call template renderer in every single route?
+Ever wondered why you should encode output or call template renderer in every single route? or even why respond with a ResponseInterface object in the end?

 ```php
 $app->get('/hello/{name}', function ($request, $response, $args) {